My Oh My (Kylie Minogue, Bebe Rexha and Tove Lo song)

 "My Oh My" is a song by Australian singer Kylie Minogue, American singer Bebe Rexha and Swedish singer Tove Lo.
 It was released on streaming platforms on 11 July 2024, by BMG and Minogue's company Darenote, and further distributed in digital and physical formats.
-Furthermore, it is Minogue's first lead material since the singles of her sixteenth studio album Tension (2023), and appears on her seventeenth studio album Tension II (2024).
+It is Minogue's first new material since the singles of her sixteenth studio album, Tension (2023), and appears on her seventeenth studio album, Tension II (2024).
 Ina Wroldsen and Lo wrote the song, with Steve Mac co-writing and producing.
 It also inspired the Gemini zodiac aesthetic of the album cover and title for Tension II.

 Musically, "My Oh My" is a dance-pop song with club elements.
 Lyrically, it discusses flirtation, with each singer using their astrological sign throughout the lyrics to playfully introduce themselves to a potential lover.
 Some reviewers drew parallels with Minogue's previous singles "Can't Get You Out of My Head" (2001) and "Padam Padam" (2023).
 Music critics praised "My Oh My" for its catchiness, dance-oriented sound, and efforts by both Rexha and Lo.

 Commercially, "My Oh My" appeared on component charts in Australia, Europe, New Zealand, South America, the United Kingdom, and the United States.
 Charlie Di Placido directed the music video, which features all three singers and additional background dancers at the English stately home Syon House in Brentford, the London residence of the Duke of Northumberland.
 To promote the song, all three singers performed it at BST Hyde Park, with Minogue as the headliner.